 Salary Range

-3. The following paragraph is included in the salary range field and lists the correct salary range:
+3. The following paragraph is included in the salary range field and the upper bound is $24K higher than the corresponding salary range in the 2025-26 salary scales:

 Description